SEI-R-4-24/u3_lesson_deploying_django_app_to_fly.io/README.md

 ## Setting Up

 You will need to create a virtual environment.
-Since you have not had a dedicated environment for this app, you will also need to install all the packages you used in creating your app into this environment.
+Since you have not had a dedicated environment for this app, you will also need to install all the packages you used in creating your app into this environment and remain in this environment throughout the deployment process and continued development process.

 To create a dedicated Python development environment run the following command.